I-Brain-BCI/ibrain_website/content/_index.md

   - block: slider
     content:
       slides:
-      - title: Cutting-Edge Brain-Computer Interface Research
+      - title: Nanomaterials Innovation
-        content: Exploring the intersection of neuroscience and artificial intelligence to develop next-generation brain-computer interface technologies
+        content: Pushing the boundaries in design, synthesis, and characterization of nanoscale materials with emphasis on novel nanostructures and device arrays for biological interface applications
         align: center
         background:
           image: